 The seminar will be led by Dr. Richard Ingersoll, a professor of 16th century Italian architecture and survey of Italian urbanism at the Syracuse Florence Center.

 Spring 2019 seminar locations are subject to change, but common destinations for this seminar include: Basel (Switzerland), Hamburg, Munich, and Berlin (Germany), Copenhagen (Denmark), and Milan and Trento (Italy).

 Eligibility and Admissions

 Eco-City Europe is open to students admitted into the semester program in Florence.
-Interested students must complete the Florence Signature Seminar Questionnaire in their online account.
-A $300 deposit will be required to hold your place in the program.
+Interested students must complete the Florence Signature Seminar questionnaire in OrangeAbroad by October 8th.
+A $300 deposit will be required to hold your place in the seminar.
 This is due upon receipt of your Eco-City Europe acceptance email.
 Details on submitting the deposit will be included in your Eco-City Europe acceptance email.

 Space is limited, and applications are accepted on a first-come, first-served basis.
 In the event that there is insufficient interest in the seminar, Syracuse Abroad may choose to cancel the program.

-A program fee* of approximately $1,950 includes a $300 deposit, all ground transportation during the program, entrance fee to all seminar sites, hotel accommodations with breakfast daily, and some additional group meals.
+The program fee charge covers ground transportation during the program, entrance fee to all seminar sites, hotel accommodations & some meals.